Commercial Lease Amendments

 Understand Your Existing Lease before Amending It

-Whether you are the landlord leasing space to a business or a tenant leasing that space, it is important that you understand the provisions of your existing lease before amending it.
+Whether you are the landlord leasing space to a business or a tenant leasing that space, it is important that you understand the provisions and original terms of your existing lease before amending it.
+Reviewing the original terms ensures that any commercial lease amendment is clear, consistent, and legally enforceable.

 If you simply make a change to one lease provision without reviewing the entire lease agreement, there is a possibility that you could inadvertently make a change that conflicts with another section of the lease.
 This could leave you at risk if you need to enforce the lease through the court system at a later date.